happypeter/LGCB/book/english_intro.md

-Say, you want to learn a nice debugger named __gdb__, and its official manual is very easy to find (at www.gnu.org), but if you are new to gdb, then reading this manual would only make you live in hell, since a manual neet to be formal and need to cover all the details of __gdb__, so a newbie might easliy feel lost reading it.
+Say, you want to learn a nice debugger named __gdb__, and its official manual is very easy to find (at www.gnu.org), but if you are new to gdb, then reading this manual would only make you live in hell, since a manual need to be formal and need to cover all the details of __gdb__, so a newbie might easliy feel lost reading it.
 Then what is the right approach?
 Try to google "gdb tutorial", and see what you will get.